temehi/temehi.github.io/slimm/index.md

 ## SLIMM - **S**pecies **L**evel **I**dentification of **M**icrobes from **M**etagenomes

 SLIMM is a taxonomic identification tool that investigates which microorganisms are present in a sequenced sample.
 SLIMM requires a BAM/SAM alignment file as an input.
-One can use a read mapper of choice to map raw reads obtained from a sequencing machine to obtain the BAM/SAM file required as input for SLIMM.
+One can use a read mapper of choice to map raw sequencing reads to obtain the BAM/SAM alignment file required as input for SLIMM.

 VERSION